agentml/ahn-ml-lab.github.io/index.md

 ### **News**
-- I'm an Invited Speaker for NeurIPS 2020 Workshop on Object Representations for Learning and Reasoning
+- Invited Speaker for NeurIPS 2020 Workshop on Object Representations for Learning and Reasoning
+- Senior Program Committee, AAAI 2021
-- I'm co-organizing **ICML 2020 Workshop on Object-Oriented Learning** ([https://oolworkshop.github.io/](https://oolworkshop.github.io/))
+- Co-organizing **ICML 2020 Workshop on Object-Oriented Learning** ([https://oolworkshop.github.io/](https://oolworkshop.github.io/))
 - Teaching in Fall 2020: [CS 444: Deep Learning](https://hackmd.io/@Tn97A1U0QG6gBtFPXRh4oQ/rkkT1AT_I)
 - <span style="color:red">A postdoc position is available.</span> For more information, send me an email with your CV.
 - Invited to give a talk at DeepMind